qjvtenkroode/homelab-iac/README.md

 | BitWardenRS               | No                 | Yes   | Yes     | Not sure about custom image.                         |
 | MQTT                      | No                 | Yes   | Yes     | Custom image needed.                                 |
 | qkroode.nl                | Yes                | Yes   | Yes     | Setup logging towards Cribl and then Splunk.         |

+## TODO
+ - Registry depends on Cribl ... fails with a clean environment.
+ - MQTT service check Consul fails somehow.
+ - Traefik fails to get certs with Letsencrypt somehow.